-Basic earnings (loss) per share is calculated by dividing the profit or (loss) attributable to the common shareholders plus the effects of dilutive common share equivalents.
+Basic earnings (loss) per share is calculated by dividing the profit or (loss) attributable to the common shareholders of the Company by the weighted average number of common shares outstanding during the year.
+Diluted earnings (loss) per share is calculated based on the weighted average number of common shares outstanding during the year, plus the effects of dilutive common share equivalents.
 This calculation requires that the dilutive effect of outstanding options and warrants issued be calculated using the treasury stock method.
 The treasury stock method assumes that all common share equivalents have been exercised at the beginning of the year (or at the time of issuance, if later), and that the funds obtained thereby were used to purchase comm on shares of the Company at the average trading price of common shares during the year.